 - something else that has value.3

-Also note that in a true commission only pay arrangement, a worker’s compensation depends only on commission and not:
+In a true commission-only pay arrangement, your compensation depends only on commission and not:

 - an hourly pay or an hourly wage,